College football's 50 best players in 2018

 Key stat: 5 sacks and 5 interceptions

 The sophomore had a breakout season, drawing comparisons to former LSU safety great Jamal Adams.
-Delpit found himself in the right place at the right time most of the time, leading the SEC in interceptions with five, and he had 73 tackles, 9 for losses, 5 sacks, 9 pass breakups, 4 quarterback hurries and a forced fumble.
+Delpit found himself in the right place at the right time most of the time, leading the SEC in interceptions with 5, and he had 73 tackles, 9 for losses, 5 sacks, 9 pass breakups, 4 quarterback hurries and a forced fumble.

 28. JEFFERY SIMMONS